tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LP-06-Ins_Git_CLI.md

   ![github-url](Images/github-url.png)

-* Run a `git clone` of the GitHub repository using the copied link.
+* Run a `git clone <repository link>` in the terminal to clone the repo to the current directory.
 Copying a repository via the `git clone` command differs from just downloading a `.zip` file of the repository as the `git clone` command downloads a tracked git repository onto the local filesystem while the `.zip` file merely download the contents without any kind of tracking or version control involved.

   ![git-clone](Images/git-clone.png)